zhoushisi/EC_train_2024/Arduino/Task_1_GPIO/README.md

 ## PWM
 Breathing light.
 # Require
 Submit your codes, videos and documents.
 Each video must smaller than 30MB.
+And the documents must be the type of markdown.
 # Note
 Pin 9 is led pin.